iamstorm/SublimeStorm-DPalette/README.md

 This is a plugin provided by SublimeStorm.

 Want install?
-See [Installation](https://github.com/iamstorm/SublimeStorm/)
+See [Installation](https://github.com/iamstorm/SublimeStorm/) And it also use some command provide by plugin package: [Origami](https://github.com/SublimeText/Origami) (you can install it from package control)

 ## This pacakge has several very usefull tools for sublime text: